-With Arduino being an open-source electronics platform, their PCB designs freely available which means it is possible to get a generic Arduino board for much less than the branded boards.
+With Arduino being an open-source electronics platform, their PCB designs are freely available, which means it is possible to get a generic Arduino board for much less than the branded boards.

-The Arduino UNO SMD, uses a surface mount version of the ATmega328P instead of the though hole version.
+The Arduino UNO SMD, uses a surface mount version of the ATmega328P instead of the through hole version.

-But I noticed when I came to use the board that I wasn’t able to communicate with the board via the Arduino IDE.
+But i had a problem with this generic board, when I came to use the board, I wasn’t able to communicate with the board via the Arduino IDE.

 When I opened Device manager to double-check I was connecting using the correct COM port, it became clear that there was a missing driver as it was showing as “USB Serial”.